-All the Chinese temples you need to know about
+All the Chinese temples in Hong Kong you need to know

 There is only one structure in Hong Kong dedicated to Man Mo, and that’s in Sheung Wan.
 Interestingly, Man Mo Temple pays tribute to two gods – the God of Literature (Man) and the God of War (Mo) – whom were worshipped by students hoping to be blessed in their civil examinations of Imperial China and find progress in their academic work.
 These days, you will still often see students flocking to the temple pre-exam in the hope of having these deities on their side.

 Man Mo Temple, 124-126 Hollywood Road, Sheung Wan, Hong Kong, p.
 2540 0350, 上環荷李活道124-126號文武廟

 2. The Goddess of the Sea: Tin Hau Temple

 There are over a hundred Tin Hau Temples in Hong Kong, all of which are dedicated to Tin Hau (or Mazu) – the Chinese Sea Goddess.
 Tin Hau is highly respected by fishermen and those who live by the sea.
 Myth has that she can roam the seas and protect her followers from natural disasters.
 From the islands to locations that have now been reclaimed, you can find a Tin Hau temple almost everywhere in Hong Kong (including the famed structure on Temple Street in Yau Ma Tei), just going to show how important the sea is in the history of the city, and still today.